kanhigh/daoMakerForObjectiveC/README.md

 # Discription
-It's make Daofile & Dtofile for ObjectiveC from DDL.
+It's make Daofile & Dtofile for ObjectiveC from DDL(sqlite).